35 Inspirational Graduation Quotes Everyone Should Hear

 But real leadership comes from the quiet nudging of an inner voice.
 It comes from realizing that the time has come to move beyond waiting to doing.

 I encourage you to live with life.
 Be courageous, adventurous.
 Give us a tomorrow, more than we deserve.

 Thankfully dreams can change.
 If we’d all stuck with our first dream, the world would be overrun with cowboys and princesses.
-So whatever your dream is right now, if you don’t achieve it, you haven’t failed and you’re not some loser—but just as importantly—if you do get your dream, you’re not a winner.
+So whatever your dream is right now, if you don’t achieve it, you haven’t failed, and you’re not some loser.
+But just as importantly—and this is the part I may not get right and you may not listen to—if you do get your dream, you are not a winner.

-It is impossible to live without failing at something, unless you live so cautiously, that you might as well not have lived at all; in which case, you’ve failed by default.
+It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all—in which case, you fail by default.